RO EN

 Too many times I have asked myself what should be done.
-But it never occurred to me to ask why to choose a certain technology or why to choose a certain programming method.
+However, it never crossed my mind to ask why to choose a certain technology or why to choose a certain programming method.

 However, lately, there have been two things that made me look at things differently.